 Smiley Charity Film Awards

-We are thrilled to be a finalist in the Smiley Charity Film Awards 2025!!
+We were thrilled to be a finalist in the Smiley Charity Film Awards 2025!!

 By the end of the public voting window, the Smiley Charity Film Awards campaign to amplify the films entered had generated over 50 million views – that is tremendous!
-Whether we receive an award or not, we are already winners: if our film had even 0.1% of the views, that is 50,000 people who have now learnt about our work and our impact!
-And it is not over yet!
+Whether we received an award or not, we were already winners: if our film had even 0.1% of the views, that is 50,000 people who had now learnt about our work and our impact!

-The judges will now be scoring the films and decide the winners in each category – so keep your fingers crossed for us!
-Then it is the red-carpet awards ceremony on the 20th March for the Rafiki Thabo Foundation team!
+The judges then had the huge task of scoring the films and deciding the winners in each category.
+We were so proud to hit the red-carpet awards ceremony on the 20th March 2025 for the Rafiki Thabo Foundation team!

 If you haven’t yet watched our film we would love you to do so now, here is the link: https://smileycharityfilmawards.com/films/we-hug-them